apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/sqlpp/primer-sqlpp.md

 It should be noted that one form of data change not yet supported by AsterixDB is in-place data modification (_update_).
 Currently, only insert and delete operations are supported in SQL++; updates are not.
-To achieve the effect of an update, two SQL++ statements are currently needed---one to delete the old record from the dataset where it resides, and another to insert the new replacement record (with the same primary key but with different field values for some of the associated data content).
+To achieve the effect of an update, two SQL++ statements are currently needed---one to delete the old object from the dataset where it resides, and another to insert the new replacement object (with the same primary key but with different field values for some of the associated data content).
-AQL additionally supports an upsert operation to either insert a record, if no record with its primary key is currently present in the dataset, or to replace the existing record if one already exists with the primary key value being upserted.
+AQL additionally supports an upsert operation to either insert a object, if no object with its primary key is currently present in the dataset, or to replace the existing object if one already exists with the primary key value being upserted.
 SQL++ will soon have _UPSERT_ as well.

 ### Transaction Support

-AsterixDB supports record-level ACID transactions that begin and terminate implicitly for each record inserted, deleted, or searched while a given SQL++ statement is being executed.
+AsterixDB supports object-level ACID transactions that begin and terminate implicitly for each object inserted, deleted, or searched while a given SQL++ statement is being executed.
 This is quite similar to the level of transaction support found in today's NoSQL stores.
-AsterixDB does not support multi-statement transactions, and in fact an SQL++ statement that involves multiple records can itself involve multiple independent record-level transactions.
-An example consequence of this is that, when an SQL++ statement attempts to insert 1000 records, it is possible that the first 800 records could end up being committed while the remaining 200 records fail to be inserted.
+AsterixDB does not support multi-statement transactions, and in fact an SQL++ statement that involves multiple objects can itself involve multiple independent object-level transactions.
+An example consequence of this is that, when an SQL++ statement attempts to insert 1000 objects, it is possible that the first 800 objects could end up being committed while the remaining 200 objects fail to be inserted.
 This situation could happen, for example, if a duplicate key exception occurs as the 801st insertion is attempted.
 If this happens, AsterixDB will report the error (e.g., a duplicate key exception) as the result of the offending SQL++ _INSERT_ statement, and the application logic above will need to take the appropriate action(s) needed to assess the resulting state and to clean up and/or continue as appropriate.

 ## Further Help ##
 That's it!
 You are now armed and dangerous with respect to semistructured data management using AsterixDB via SQL++.